SysBioChalmers/BayesianGEM/README.md

 </p>

 #### Description of folders
-* `code/` contains all scripts and detailed descrition can be found in `code/README.md`
+* `code/` contains all scripts and detailed descrition can be found in `code/README.md`.
-* `data/` contains all input data needed, including experimental and estimated thermal parameters
+* `data/` contains all input data needed, including experimental and estimated thermal parameters.
 * `models/` contains a list of yeast genome scale models with different settings used in this study.
+* `validate_smc_abc/` contains the scripts and simulation results for the validation of SMC-ABC apporach on toy models.

 #### Dependences
 ```